Configure AWS Secrets Manager Integration

 Once you have AWS Secrets Manager set up, credentials stored, and your Relay server able to access said credentials, it’s time to integrate the secret store with StrongDM.

-1. In the Admin UI, go to Network > Secret Stores.
+1. In the Admin UI, go to Settings > Credentials Management and to the Secret Stores tab.

 2. Click the add secret store button.